-The Scheme seeks to provide long-term growth through investment in listed Australian and international companies that meet the Australian Ethical Charter.
-The recommended minimum investment timeframe is 7 years.
+The Scheme seeks to provide income with some capital growth potential over the medium to long term by investing in Australian fixed interest securities that meet the Australian Ethical Charter.
+The recommended minimum investment timeframe is 3 years.

 Distributions paid and/or payable